How to Watch Team USA Hockey: Men's & Women's 2022 Winter Olympics Schedule

 RELATED: 2022 Olympic Women’s Hockey Guide – Full schedule, Team USA roster for Beijing Winter Games

-The U.S. men’s hockey defeated Canada 4-2 last night, marking their first Olympic victory against Canada in 12 years.
-They will take the ice again on Sunday morning against Germany (8:10 a.m. on USA Network and Peacock).
+The U.S. men’s hockey team is headed to the quarterfinals as the top seed after defeating Germany 3-2 on Sunday morning.
 Their 25-man roster features the youngest roster since the 1994 Lillehammer Games.
 While NHL players will not be competing at the 2022 Winter Olympics, the U.S. men’s team has two of the league’s top prospects on its roster.
 Matty Beniers (Hingham, Massachusetts)–a sophomore at the University of Michigan–was the second overall pick in the 2021 NHL Draft by the Seattle Kraken making him the first draft selection in the franchise’s history.
 The other top prospect is Jake Sanderson (Whitefish, Montana), a defenseman selected fifth overall by the Ottawa Senators in the 2020 NHL Draft.

 RELATED: 2022 Winter Olympics – A guide to Men’s Hockey at the Beijing Winter Games